Wishmaster: The Prophecy Fulfilled: Plot

-An angel attempts to kill Lisa to prevent the third wish from being granted to her, which would cause the release of all Djinn and an ensuing Armageddon.
-However, Steven arrives and sends her away to safety.
+An angel attempts to kill Lisa to prevent the third wish from being granted, which would cause the release of all Djinn.
+Steven arrives and sends her away to safety.
 The angel and the Djinn fight, with the Djinn eventually winning the battle and killing the angel.
-Steven later arrives at Lisa's house and they have sex in the living room.
+Steven arrives at Lisa's house and they have sex in the living room.
 Lisa realizes she has missed having sex but does not love Steven.
-Steven asks Lisa very emphatically if she "truly [loves him] for who [he is]" in an attempt to make her grant the third wish; however, she is taken aback and somewhat repulsed by his pushiness.
+Steven asks Lisa if she "truly [loves him] for who [he is]" in an attempt to make her grant the third wish; she is taken aback and repulsed by his pushiness.

 The Djinn brethren make their presence known, forcing Lisa to flee.
 Using his magic to make the upstairs a looping maze, Steven brings Lisa back to the bedroom and reveals his true form to her, offering Lisa a choice: take his hand as the second in command when the Djinn race takes over the world, or be cast down to another dimension of Hell.
 Sam returns and tries to save the day with the angel's sword, but is stabbed by the Djinn.
-While the Djinn is still attempting to convince Lisa to take his hand, Sam signals Lisa to push the Djinn through the blade, which is sticking out of Sam.
+While the Djinn is attempting to convince Lisa to take his hand, Sam signals Lisa to push the Djinn through the blade sticking out of Sam.
 Lisa does so, and both the Djinn and Sam perish.
-Lisa makes it out of the house and looks back at it, remembering the happier times that she and Sam shared.
+Lisa escapes from the house and looks back, remembering the happier times she and Sam shared.